 5.2.1 Service Description

-The Notaf_SecuredPacket Service may be consumed by the NF consumer (e.g. UDM) when it has been notified (e.g. by the UDR) that a UICC configuration parameter (e.g. Routing ID data) needs to be updated, and the new value is not provided in secured packet format.
+The Notaf_SecuredPacket Service may be consumed by the NF consumer (e.g. UDM or SOR-AF) when it has detected that a UICC configuration parameter (e.g. Routing ID data or Steering of Roaming information) needs to be updated, and the new value is not available in secured packet format.

 For the list of service operations see clause 5.2.2.1